Sher0her/Sher0her/README.md

 ## Hi there 👋
 # About me
+I’m Sherika,a rising junior at Bronx Health Sciences High School and a current fellow in the Karim Kharbouch Coding Fellowship.

 - 🔭 I’m currently working on  My first major project and designing my **personal portfolio**
 - 🌱 I’m currently learning HTML, Python, Canva, and how to use GitHub